sharadasawale/Html-CSS-JavaScript-Projects/README.md

 # Rock_Paper_Scissors_Game
-A simple rock-paper-scissors game that we can play with computer.
+A simple rock-paper-scissors game designed with JS that we can play with computer.